 - Are there jurisdiction/conflict of laws considerations?
 One question raised by the Marex case but not specifically answered by it, is the question of the English court’s jurisdiction in such cases and the applicable law for these issues.
-Assuming the no reflective loss principle is a principle of English company law (as is the case with the law relating to derivative claims), then it would seem that the jurisdiction of incorporation of the company will determine whether the English law no reflective loss principle is automatically applicable.
-A company incorporated outside of the UK which establishes a branch (or place of business) within the UK is subject to certain obligations under the Companies Act 2006.
-However, if the company is incorporated in a jurisdiction other than England and Wales (whether or not parties to a shareholders’ agreement have agreed that English law should apply to their relationship as such and that English courts should have jurisdiction), then local law advice will be required on whether the English law principle of no reflective loss applies or a similar concept is recognised.1
+Assuming the no reflective loss principle is a principle of English company law (as is the case with the law relating to derivative claims), then it would seem that the jurisdiction of incorporation of the company will determine whether the English law no reflective loss principle is automatically applicable but there is conflicting case law on this point.
+In any event, if the company is incorporated in a jurisdiction other than England and Wales (whether or not parties to a shareholders’ agreement have agreed that English law should apply to their relationship as such and that English courts should have jurisdiction), then local law advice will be required on whether the English law principle of no reflective loss applies or a similar concept is recognised.1

 - Should the Marex case affect the drafting of shareholders’ agreements?
 It remains to be seen whether market practice will change in the light of the Marex case.
 For example, does the fact that the so-called Giles v Rhind exception has been removed by the Marex case suggest that non-compete provisions would be better expressed as being given only between shareholders and not also in favour of the company?2 This would be on the basis that as a matter of contract at least, the company would not then have a claim for breach of such agreement against a breaching shareholder which might preclude another, non-breaching shareholder, from pursuing its own claim because the reflective loss principle has been engaged.
 However, this may not be appropriate or acceptable to a majority shareholder and may, in any event, fail to address the need to protect the company’s goodwill.
 Similarly, where shareholder claims may be precluded by the reflective loss principle, should the affected shareholder have any rights to require the company to pursue its rights against another shareholder or a third party even though it does not hold a majority of the company’s shares or control its board of directors?